sugaryourcoffee/monitoring/docs/monitoring.md

 * Configure monitoring

-We will work on differnt machines and to indicate on which machine we are invoking commandline commads we show a prompt like this
+We will work on differnt machines and to indicate on which machine we are invoking commandline commands we show a prompt like this

     machine$ echo "We are on machine"